arraywaves/gitea-migrate/README.md

 ## Security Note

 **Important:** The current version of this project does not yet implement origin restriction for incoming webhook requests.
 This means that in its current state, the webhook endpoint could potentially process requests from unknown sources.
 A planned improvement is to add security measures to restrict and validate the origin of incoming webhook requests.
-For now please ensure `MIRROR_MODE` is set to `poll`.
+For now please ensure `MIGRATE_MODE` is set to `poll`.

 ## Future Improvements